tatsuya-ibm/mqjms/README.md

 Please change all instances of XXXXXXXX in server.xml to match the MQ you are using. channel is a server connection channel such as 'CLOUD.APP.SVRCONN'.

+## Execute
+After Liberty enabled to your computer and download repogitory, execute the following command. mvn liberty:dev -DserverStartTimeout=180

 ## Access:
 Please send a request to the following URLs from your browser.